AmeliaKh/AquariumPipeGameSolutions2/README.md

 # AquariumPipeGameSolutions2

-This project contains solutions to all questions from the first Aquarium Pipe Game specification.
+I taught an introductory OOP course to an A-Level class at Wimbledon High School.
+This repository provides solutions to the all questions from the Aquarium Pipe Game assignment I created as part of this course.
+Details of the full course can be found on my [personal website](http://www.ameliakhavari.com/).